-Residents in Rutland can look forward to a great new public space featuring wide and creatively designed sidewalks, seating areas and decorative lighting for comfort and safety.
-The northern edge of Shepherd Road will feature a contemporary and interactive art wall celebrating Rutland's culture and heritage.
+The project includes a great new public space featuring wide and creatively designed sidewalks, seating areas and decorative lighting for comfort and safety.
+The northern edge of Shepherd Road features a contemporary and interactive art wall celebrating Rutland's culture and heritage.

 The Rutland transit improvements are part of BC Transit’s RapidBus Phase Two and Three Project, which includes creating and upgrading transit facilities throughout the region.

 The Rutland transit improvements will form a part of the Frequent Transit Network and will provide commuters with direct access to the second phase of the Kelowna RapidBus project once both phases are completed.